-Legal departments in companies are facing a variety of challenges: an increasing workload due to an increase in inquiries from the divisions, increasing complexity of legal work due to new business models, more complex cooperation with internal and external partners and increasing cost pressure in the department.
-In order to increase the contribution to performance as a partner to the divisions, to make the best possible use of technical possibilities and to operate other important levers, the integrated management of operational work - often referred to as “legal operations” - is considered practicable for legal departments.
+Legal departments in companies are currently facing a variety of challenges: an increasing workload due to an increase in enquiries from corporate divisions, growing complexity of legal work due to new business models, more complex cooperation with internal and external partners, and increasing cost pressure in the legal department.
+In order to become more firmly anchored as a reliable partner within the divisions and to convey results more transparently, essential levers in obtaining this goal can be the efficient handling of processes and use of new technologies and solutions

-The focal points can be the following subject areas: managing external partners, increasing efficiency through process design and process optimisation, using digital innovations in the daily workflow or as a support service for corporate divisions as well as goal-oriented communication in an internal and external context.
-These main areas are often supported by the creation of legal technology management, comprehensive innovation management and the introduction of legal project and process management.
-All of the aforementioned subject areas count towards the target figures: quality, efficiency, risk, time and cost.
+We can help you transform your legal department into a “digital legal department” and can provide our expertise in the following areas: how to increase efficiency through process design and process optimisation, use digital innovations (LegalTech) in the daily workflow or as a support service for corporate divisions, as well as goal-oriented communication in an internal and external context.
+These areas are complemented by services relating to creating legal technology management, comprehensive innovation management and to introducing legal project and process management.

 Digitalisation is transforming processes and procedures in companies in an extraordinary way.
 In light of the requirements resulting from these transformations, legal departments and legal service providers need to find new ways to exchange information and knowledge, and also for collaborating and networking.
 With Luther.LegalDesign – Workflow, we can provide a proven approach to modelling and designing legal workflows, processes and services.